 I whisked for 5 minutes until the mixture grew in size and was pale and thick.

-I gently folded in 100g self raising flour and 25g cocoa powder that I sieved first with a metal spoon.
-Finally I folded in 25g melted butter.
+I gently folded in self raising flour and cocoa powder that I sieved first.
+Finally I folded in melted butter.

 I poured the mixture into a lined tray, any baking tray with a lip will work, but a Swiss Roll tray would be perfect.

-I baked the sponge on 180C/350F/Gas Mark 4 for 12 minutes.
-I turned it out onto a cooling rack to cool down completely.
+I baked the sponge for 12 minutes, then I turned it out onto a cooling rack to cool down completely.

 Once fully cool I cut out discs using a 7cm diameter cutter.
 I got enough for 7 mini cakes.

-I whipped up a 200ml pot of double cream and piped it onto the bottom half of the cakes.
-I cut out an extra half for a baker’s snack!!
+Next I whipped up double cream and piped it onto the bottom half of the cakes.

-I brushed the underside of the top layer of cake with a bit more kirsch (why not?!) then placed it on top.
-I piped on more cream, sprinkled over some grated dark chocolate and placed a cherry in the middle.
+I brushed the underside of the top layer of cake with a bit more kirsch then placed it on top.
+Then I piped on more cream, sprinkled over some grated dark chocolate and placed a cherry in the middle.

-I was really impressed with the final look of the cakes!
+I was really impressed with the final look of the Mini Black Forest Cakes!
 I took them along to a family meal and everyone loved them and commented on how professional they looked.
 I devoured mine and could’ve eaten another easily!
 The sponge is so light and the cherries, which were from Aldi, were gorgeously juicy.
-I had a few problems with some of the cakes being a bit wonky, I think extra cream on top of the cherries in the middle would’ve helped the sponge stick to it more.
+I had a few problems with some of the Mini Black Forest Cakes being a bit wonky, I think extra cream on top of the cherries in the middle would’ve helped the sponge stick to it more.
 I’ll also add more kirsch next time as I think it could’ve been stronger, but that depends on personal taste.

 Mini Black Forest Cakes